Finnoy Travel - Travel Stories and Reviews

 Tallinn Old Town

-Apart from Finnish travellers who regularly visit Tallinn from Helsinki, there are a large population of Estonians working in Finland who often go back to Tallinn during weekends.
+Apart from Finnish travellers who regularly visit Tallinn from Helsinki, a large population of Estonians working in Finland often go back to Tallinn during weekends.

 Distance from Helsinki to Tallinn

-There is no direct road from Helsinki to Tallinn but the road goes via Russia.
-In addition to flying, travelling by ferry is the only other viable option to travel between these capitals.
+There is no direct road from Helsinki to Tallinn, but the road goes via Russia.
+Besides flying, travelling by ferry is the only viable option between these capitals.

 Get familiar with Helsinki by visiting Guide to Helsinki.